MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 	The script will take approximately 10-15 minutes to run.

     *Note: This lab requires a resource group to create an Azure SQL database.
+If you are performing this lab in a hosted lab environment, you may need to log into the [Azure Portal](portal.azure.com) to obtain the resource group name.
 If you do not have a resource group provided in a hosted lab environment, [create a resource group](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) in your Azure subscription.*

 3. After the script has completed, close the PowerShell window.

 ### Set up the Azure SQL Database